 The facility beneath her strong legs shook, her pony bounced with each determined step, and in her right hand she raised the three-pronged end of an unusual device, her only weapon: the portal gun.
 He woke with a start, his mechanical body no longer dangling but alive, taught, wielding the thirty-or-so shields protecting him from impending death.

-He shook them violently and she dodged a sudden set of bombs lobbed at her through a high, dark opening, her forehead gleaming with sweat, her breath ragged, heartbeat hammering erratically, a rhythm only matching the unsteady reverberations and quakes.
+He shook them violently and she dodged a sudden set of bombs lobbed at her through the dark opening in the central core's chassis, her forehead gleaming with sweat, her breath ragged, heartbeat hammering erratically, a rhythm only matching the unsteady reverberations and quakes.
 She was going to die here, they were going to die here; once-friends, now-enemies.
 She, hell-bent on escape, and him… well, he was hell-bent on crushing her like a tiny, insignificant mouse.

 But Chell would not let that happen.
 Focussed grey-blue eyes flicked around the destroyed chamber, clear and bright, filled with unyielding amounts of tenacity.
 Never would she lie down, she would not accept defeat, not even less than two minutes until complete, irreversible obliteration—she would find a way.
 A flash of orange materialized from the end of her gun, flowing like silken lightning in a single shot across the chamber, clinging to a platform of white to form a gateway—though which she redirected the Master's own bombs.